Analysis: Enforcing rules in air zone will stretch China's air force and navy

 Two unarmed U.S. B-52 bombers on a training mission flew over the disputed islands on Monday without informing Beijing while Japan's main commercial airlines ignored the rules when their planes passed through the airspace on Wednesday.

-China's Defense Ministry said it had monitored the entire progress of the U.S. bombers.
+China's Defence Ministry said it had monitored the entire progress of the U.S. bombers.
 The Pentagon said the planes had neither been observed nor contacted by Chinese aircraft.

 A Japanese government source said China's military, while growing rapidly after many years of double-digit budget increases, still did not have the radars or fighters to cover a zone of such size across international airspace.